mhavey/marklogic/uml2es/examples/hr/README.md

 - How to link departments and employees using semantics.
 The model specifies the semantic relationships.
 The code to create triples is GENERATED when we transform the UML model to Entity Services!!
 - How to use code generated from the model to build the harmonization logic.
 Generated code includes: writer, headers, triples (discussed in previous bullet), and content.
 Generated content code of two parts: the conversion module to build the document itself (discussed above); and special code to set calculated fields defined in the model.

+Here is a blog post about this example: <http://developer.marklogic.com/blog/uml-modeling-marklogic-entity-services-semantics>.

 For more on MarkLogic's Data Hub Framework (aka DHF), visit its GitHub page: <https://github.com/marklogic-community/marklogic-data-hub>.

 Our source data comes from one of the DHF examples. <https://github.com/marklogic-community/marklogic-data-hub/tree/master/examples/hr-hub>